bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="2.02 Example 1, cont'd"
   alt="2.02 Example 1, cont'd." />

-In the last lesson, we saw that we could add a function here that will hide the box and animate that.
+<p>In the last lesson, we saw that we could add a function here that will
+hide the box and animate that.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 151/152. showbox 500 mill, and test (89) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">